Dennis Rader: Aftermath

-Rader talked about innocuous topics such as the weather during the forty-minute drive to El Dorado but began to cry when the victims' families' statements from the court proceedings came on the radio.
-He is now in solitary confinement for his protection.
-This will likely continue until his death.
+Rader talked about innocuous topics such as the weather during the forty-minute drive to El Dorado but began to cry when the victims' families' statements from the court proceedings were broadcast on the radio.
+He now lives in solitary confinement for his own protection, which will likely continue until his death.

-In April 2006, the Kansas Department of Corrections cited Rader's good behavior for him being granted privileges such as allowing him to possess a television set, listen to the radio, read books, and possess art supplies.
-Prosecutors had argued in favor of not giving such privileges, saying images of women and children along with news accounts of his murders would allow him to relive his sex-fueled fantasies.
+In April 2006, the Kansas Department of Corrections cited Rader's good behavior in their decision to grant him privileges such as allowing him to possess a television set, listen to the radio, read books and possess art supplies.
+Prosecutors had argued in favor of not giving such privileges, saying images of women and children along with news accounts of his murders would allow him to relive his sadistic fantasies.

-In 2019, Rader's daughter, Kerri Rawson, published her book A Serial Killer's Daughter: My Story of Faith, Love, and Overcoming where she goes over her childhood and Rader's role.
-In an interview with ABC News, Kerri stated she writes to her father and has now forgiven him, but still struggles to reconcile her "normal" childhood with the knowledge that she was raised by the BTK killer.
-Rawson visited him in 2023 and reported him as "rotting" and "unhappy", reporting that "he's lost like 7 inches and he's in a wheelchair."
-At the 2024 Crime Con in Nashville, Tennessee, Kerri presented excerpts from her father's journal that suggested he had sexually abused her when she was a child.
+In 2019, Rader's daughter, Kerri Rawson, published her book A Serial Killer's Daughter: My Story of Faith, Love, and Overcoming where she discusses Rader's role in her childhood.
+In an 2019 interview, Kerri stated she writes to her father and has forgiven him, but still struggles to reconcile her "normal" childhood with the knowledge that she was raised by BTK.
+Rawson visited Rader in 2023 and reported him as "rotting" and "unhappy", reporting that "he's lost like seven inches and he's in a wheelchair."
+At the 2024 Crime Con, Kerri presented excerpts from her father's journal which suggested he had sexually abused her when she was a child.

+Rawson stated in an interview that Rader had been disciplined by prison officials for corresponding with "fans", including sending personal items such as clothing, glasses, and artwork featuring BTK symbols.